In Japan Inc, activist investors come in from the cold

 Hale has also helped Olympus communicate its changes to the market, so as to have a greater impact, Takeuchi said.

 Investors appear to be taking note.
-The company’s shares have nearly trebled since early 2019, versus about a 30% gain in the TOPIX index.
+The company's shares have nearly trebled since early 2019, versus about a 30% gain in the TOPIX index (.TOPX).

 ValueAct declined to comment on the story.